 The theory is that it is cheaper to fling your clothes around in a circle in energy costs than it is to heat the air in the dryer.
 One tumble dryer study estimated the energy required to tumble dry clothes that had been spun at various speeds.
 They found that for every additional 200 rpm in washing machine spin cycle approximately 0.4 kWh of energy is saved in tumble drying.
 That translates to $0.04 for every additional 200 rpm of your washing machine’s spin cycle.
 (Their precise table is recreated above.)

 Some clothes get wrinkled in the spin cycle though.
 Others can get stretched out if the spin is too forceful.
-Thus, lesser spin settings must get chosen sometimes.
+Thus, sometimes lesser spin settings must be chosen.

 Most machines don’t just let you choose your agitation and spin settings, instead they let you choose programs, like the ones below.

 Normally the topmost setting is Heavy Duty, which is high agitation and high spin.
 It is intended for durable, sturdy fabrics.
 The high agitation is especially effective for heavily soiled loads.
 Towels are the classic examples.